Kwenta/kwenta-state-log/kips/drafts/kip-82.md

 ## Specification

-Pause the Kwenta $OP trading rewards program for epoch 6.
+- Pause the Kwenta $OP trading rewards program for epoch 6.
 This means that any trades made on Kwenta during epoch 6 will not receive $OP trading rewards.

+- The $OP rewards program will be extended for one week to make up for the missed $OP rewards in epoch 6.

 ## Copyright